 Thus, these empirical results support the similarity of the common variant genetic architecture of European-ancestry MDD anchor and expanded cohorts (we discuss the Chinese CONVERGE sample below).
 We conducted a meta-analysis of the anchor and expanded cohorts with a grand total of 66,358 MDD cases and 153,234 controls (Supplemental Table 3).
-With GC=1.203, 1000=1.002, and an LD score regression intercept near one (1.0043, SE), there was no indication of systematic inflation of test statistics (as expected if there were inadequate control of population stratification).
+With GC=1.203, 1000=1.002, and an LD score regression intercept near one (1.0043, SE needed), there was no indication of systematic inflation of test statistics (as expected if there were inadequate control of population stratification).
 The QQ plot showed deviation from the expected (Figure 2a), and the Manhattan plot revealed nine independent genomic regions exceeding genome-wide significance (Figure 2b).

 Evaluation of these associations indicated that eight appeared to be robust associations (Table 1).
 Forest plots showed consistent direction and magnitudes of association in all cohorts, and regional plots revealed that the association regions had support from multiple SNPs exceeding or nearing genome-wide significance (Supplemental Figures 2-3).
+Naomi to do using summary stats.
+Stephan/Manuel to do conditional analyses on samples where we have direct access as we discussed (mdd29, GERA, iPSYCH).
 With the exception of the chr1-73Mb region (near NEGR1) the association signal is consistent with single signal regions.
+Brief interpretation of overall results, obvious overlap with SCZ and BMI.

-MDD hSNP2 for the meta-analysed sample was .
+Naomi please: MDD hSNP2 for the meta-analysed sample was xx (SE yy).
+And please do by chromosome as discussed (chrX too if possible) – Supplemental Figure 4 of hSNP2 by chromosome size (mbp).

+Stephan please: polygenic score analysis, estimate of the proportion on the liability scale accounted for.
+Supplemental Figure 5.

+Manuel please: plot of OR x GRS decile in iPSYCH (see PGC SCZ2 Figure 3).
+IF POSSIBLE, would like to include what PGC SCZ looked like when had about as many associations (pgc scz1). .
+Supplemental Figure 6.

 Genetic architecture of MDD in European and Han Chinese cohorts.
+Naomi, Stephan.
+CONVERGE. hSNP2 0.22±0.04. rg for European and CONVERGE 0.30 (0.14-0.42).
+Bidirectional analysis (sign test, GRS, meta-analysis), specific look up of top loci in both directions.

 Secondary analyses.
-First, gene-wide analyses of the full MDD results using MAGMA and other approaches are summarized in Table .
+First, gene-wide analyses of the full MDD results using MAGMA and other approaches are summarized in Table xx.
 Notably, DRD2 (the main target of antipsychotic drugs and implicated by GWA for schizophrenia), 24 PCLO 32 and CACNA1E achieved gene-wide significance as did multiple genes in ten loci.
 A large cluster of genes in the MHC region also achieved significance and post-hoc analyses indicated that the signal arose from female subjects.
-Second, however, by-sex GWA analyses identified no additional associated loci after accounting for the additional multiple testing (Supplemental Table / Figures ).
+Second, however, by-sex GWA analyses identified no additional associated loci after accounting for the additional multiple testing (Supplemental Table / Figures xx).
 Third, we used stratified LD score regression 33 to evaluate whether the heritability of MDD was notably enriched in a broad set of functional genomic elements.
 As shown in Supplemental Figure 7, there was significant enrichment only for highly conserved elements in the human genome, a pattern of results remarkably similar to those for schizophrenia.
-24,33 Fourth, application of a Bayesian method to identify “causal” SNPs within an association region did not identify any putative SNPs ().
-Fifth, analyses of the full MDD GWA results with eQTL data using SMR and Sherlock identified no significant associations ().
+24,33 Fourth, application of a Bayesian method to identify “causal” SNPs within an association region did not identify any putative SNPs (Hailiang to provide methods and results, I emailed him).
+Fifth, analyses of the full MDD GWA results with eQTL data using SMR and Sherlock identified no significant associations add implication, “suggesting that …” (need tables).

-Finally,
+Finally, NEED A SECTION ON TWAS – Rick/Sara’s analyses and others.